AnjenaRaja/anjenaraja.github.io/sap-1-computer.md

 We need to decode the hexadecimal values to drive the individual segments of the seven-segment LED displays.
 Additionally, a multiplexer is required to control each of the seven-segment displays.
 Since we are relying on persistence of vision, we will use the system clock to refresh the display.

+## 7-Segment Decoder
+A 7-segment display decoder converts a 4-bit binary number into signals that can light up the appropriate segments of a 7-segment display to show digits from 0 to F (hexadecimal).
+Here’s an explanation of its components:

+### Inputs and Outputs:
+* Inputs
+  * digit: A 4-bit input representing a hexadecimal digit (0-15).
+* Outputs
+  * seg: A 7-bit output where each bit corresponds to one of the segments (A-G) of the display.
+The bits are:
+    * seg[6]: Segment A
+    * seg[5]: Segment B
+    * seg[4]: Segment C
+    * seg[3]: Segment D
+    * seg[2]: Segment E
+    * seg[1]: Segment F
+    * seg[0]: Segment G

+Each bit is active low, meaning that a 0 lights up the corresponding segment, and a 1 turns it off.

+### Functionality:
+The decoder uses a case statement to map each 4-bit input (digit) to the correct 7-bit output (seg).
+The binary output patterns represent which segments of the display should be lit up to show the corresponding digit.

+#### Example Mapping:
+* For digit = 4'd0 (binary 0000), the output is 7'b1000000, which lights up segments A, B, C, D, E, and F to display 0.
+* For digit = 4'd1 (binary 0001), the output is 7'b1111001, lighting up segments B and C to display 1.
+* For digit = 4'd10 (binary 1010), the output is 7'b0001000, which lights up segments A, B, C, E, and F to display A in hexadecimal.

+The default case (when an invalid input is given) turns off all segments by setting the output to 7'b1111111.

+### Key Points:
+* Hexadecimal Digits: The module supports hexadecimal digits, meaning it can display values from 0 (0000) to F (1111) on a 7-segment display.
+* Efficient Case Statement: The module uses a case statement that ensures a direct mapping from each digit to its corresponding segment configuration.
+* Default Behavior: If the input is outside the expected range (0-15), all segments are turned off, ensuring the display remains blank.

+This decoder can be useful for systems that display numbers, letters (A-F), or for debugging purposes where hexadecimal values need to be displayed.

 ### Verilog Code for 7-Segment Decoder

 ```verilog